eaterasaho/Data-Science-Assignment-LSTM-models/README.md

-# datascience_assignment_template
-assignment template for final assignment datascience course
+# Assignment submission for Data Science for Economics
+Jupyter notebook and supplements submitted for the course Data Science for Economics.
+Tilburg University, 2019